Klimatbyran/garbo/CODE_OF_CONDUCT.md

 ## Sensitive Questions

-If you have sensitive questions, such as security issues or information shared with you in confidence, you should not write them here but contact [ola@infoman.se](mailto:ola@infoman.se) or [fridaberryeklund@gmail.com](mailto:fridaberryeklund@gmail.com).
+If you have sensitive questions, such as security issues or information shared with you in confidence, you should not write them here but contact [ola@klimatkollen.se](mailto:ola@klimatkollen.se) or [frida@klimatkollen.se](mailto:frida@klimatkollen.se).
 Do not share information from here with outsiders without first asking the user for permission.

 Ultimately, our most important goal is to reduce climate emissions in Sweden (and the planet) and reach the Paris Agreement.
 Thank you for contributing your time and knowledge!